 The Finance Committee provides direction for the entire Board on fiscal responsibility.
 Specifically, the committee is responsible for: (1) creating and approving the annual budget to be submitted to the board for approval; (2) reviewing the organization’s revenues and expenditures, balance sheet, investments and other matters related to its continued solvency; (3) providing a financial analysis for the organization; and (4) ensuring compliance with all federal and state regulations and reporting requirements.

 Hall of Fame:

 The Hall of Fame Induction Ceremony is to honor African-American and other attorneys that have made significant contributions to Langston and the legal community and have practiced law for more than 35 years.
 Prior to the Hall of Fame, other bar associations did not honor or acknowledge our legal community or accomplishments to any significant degree.
-The Hall of Fame began in 1990, as a result of Shirley Henderson’s request to then Langston President Roland Coleman, to honor and recognize the significant legal achievements of African-American attorneys in our community.
+The Hall of Fame began in 1990 to honor and recognize the significant legal achievements of African-American attorneys in our community.
 Also, members of the Hall of Fame Committee will help connect our young lawyers with seasoned and legendary lawyers who are part of their heritage.